tilak-io/tiplot/README.md

 TiPlot is a cool and simple visualising tool to analyse your drone flights.
 With this tool you can:
-- upload a ulg file, a csv or send a datadict via a socket (see snippets below)
+- Upload a ulg file, a csv or send a datadict via a socket (see snippets below)
-- display the trajectory in 3d
+- Display the trajectory in 3d
-- browse over all the fields and plot whatever you want.
+- Browse over all the fields and plot whatever you want.

 # Installation